versedi/MagentoSnippets/README.md

 ## How do I use it?
 The tab trigger of this plugin is "mg-*".

-In some editors just the tab key don't trigger the snippet, <strike>so you have to press control+space to make the things happen:</strike> --> **For me it doesn't work, I honestly hope that Sublime creators will fix this issue**
+In some editors just the tab key don't trigger the snippet, so you have to check few things to make magic happens like on gif below.
+    1. Check if you don't have set key binding for user:
+        `{ "keys": ["tab"], "command": "insert_best_completion", "args": {"default": "\t", "exact": true} },`
+    2. If it still doesn't work add to your user settings below line:
+        `"tab_completion": false,`
+    3. Some people have assigned CTRL+Space as the snippet trigger
+    4. Check if another package is not coliding with snippet trigger (i.e. Emmet can cause some issues with Sublime Text 3 Snippet usage)

 ![MagentoSnippets: example of use](http://www.magefront.com.br/wp-content/uploads/2015/01/MagentoSnippets-sample.gif)